satyajeetkayal/Covid-Tracker-React-Native/README.md

 # Covid-Tracker-React-Native
 Covid Tracker React Native Axios

-This Amazon clone project bootstrapped with React Native.
+This Covid Tracker project bootstrapped with React Native.

 There is Apk file Download link ---> On the Way!